ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 -Its very fast and agile

--It holds the world record on being the fastest tank
+-It holds the world record on being the fastest tank (can historically go 92kp/h)

 ---
 2. Every Sherman